ahampt/Pref/README.md

     * `git commit -m 'Local settings'`

 4. Configure the settings page to work with your system.
-    * Get your own API keys from [Rotten Tomatoes](http://developer.rottentomatoes.com/) and [Netflix](http://developer.netflix.com/) (Key and Secret).
+    * Get your own API keys if you wish (or leave as is) from [Rotten Tomatoes](http://developer.rottentomatoes.com/) and [Netflix](http://developer.netflix.com/) (Key and Secret).
 Put these keys into the appropriate place in the settings file.
     * Create DB using [phpmyadmin](http://127.0.0.1/phpmyadmin) with whatever name you want, just be sure to put the name of it here.
 (Set the collation to utf8_bin)
     * Set your own username and password for said database.
 Leave password blank ('') if no password.
     * Set the time zone correctly for you or leave alone.